Gwent 2016Read more about Gwent 2016

 This is HMIC’s third PEEL (police effectiveness, efficiency and legitimacy) assessment of Gwent Police.
 PEEL is designed to give the public information about how their local police force is performing in several important areas, in a way that is comparable both across England and Wales, and year on year.
 The assessment is updated throughout the year with our inspection findings and reports.

-The efficiency and legitimacy inspection findings are published below.
-My overall assessment of Gwent’s performance will be published in spring 2017.
+The effectiveness, efficiency and legitimacy inspection findings are published below.
+My overall assessment of Gwent’s performance will be published in March 2017.

 Wendy Williams, Her Majesty’s Inspector of Constabulary